Maria Wilman

 Maria Wilman (29 April 1867 – 9 November 1957) was a South African geologist and botanist.
 She was the first Director of the McGregor Museum in Kimberley, South Africa and the second female South African to attend the University of Cambridge in England.

+Wilman maintained a lifelong interest in botany, establishing both a museum garden and a rock garden within the Kimberley Public Gardens.
+She published extensively on the flora of Griqualand West, including her key work, Preliminary Checklist of the Flowering Plants and Ferns of Griqualand West (1946). she was a member of several prominent scientific organisations, including the South African Philosophical Society and its successor, the Royal Society of South Africa.

 Early life

 Born in Beaufort West on 29 April 1867, Wilman was the fifth of Herbert Wilman and Engela Johanna Neethling's nine daughters.
 Her father was an immigrant to South Africa from Yorkshire and served as an MP for Beaufort West in the Cape Parliament of Prime Minister John Molteno.

 Education

 Wilman first matriculated at the Good Hope Seminary in Cape Town.
 Later, in 1885, she entered the University of Cambridge and was only the second South African woman to do so.
 She completed a natural science tripos in geology, mineralogy, and chemistry at Newnham College, Cambridge in 1888, and an MA in botany in 1895.
 However, women were not conferred formal degrees until the 1930s, so Wilman did not actually receive her MA from Cambridge until November 1931.

 In 1939 she was granted an honorary doctorate in law from the University of the Witwatersrand in Johannesburg.